Pelvic Floor Disorders

 Women who use a pessary should see their doctor periodically (for example, a week or two after the pessary is first inserted, then a month or two later, then every 6 to 12 months).

 Surgery is done if symptoms persist after women have tried pelvic floor exercises and a pessary.
+Surgery is also an option for women who do not wish to use a pessary.
 Surgery is usually done only after a woman has decided not to have any more children.

 One of the following types of surgery is used:

-For severe prolapse of the uterus or vagina, the uterus, if still present, is usually removed.
-The upper part of the vagina may be attached with stitches to a nearby stable structure, such as a bone or strong ligament in the pelvis.
+For severe prolapse of the uterus or vagina, the uterus, if still present, is usually removed (hysterectomy).
+Also, the upper part of the vagina is usually attached with stitches to a nearby stable structure, such as a bone or strong ligament in the pelvis.
 These procedures are done using a laparoscope or by making an incision in the abdomen or vagina.
 Colporrhaphy or perineorrhaphy may also be necessary.

 Using a synthetic mesh to repair the prolapse makes the support stronger.
 Mesh is used mainly when surgery is done using a laparoscope or an abdominal incision.
-Mesh is not typically used when surgery is done vaginally because when placed during vaginal surgery, it often causes complications.
-Complications include infections, damage to structures in the pelvis, pelvic pain, and/or pain during intercourse.
+Mesh is not typically used when surgery is done vaginally because when placed during vaginal surgery, the mesh often causes more complications.
+Complications include infections, damage to structures in the pelvis, pelvic pain, and pain during intercourse.
+These complications may require additional surgery to correct.
 The mesh used to repair the vagina is different from that used to treat urinary incontinence.
+If prolapse requires surgical repair, women should ask their doctor whether mesh will be used and, if so, what the risks and benefits of using mesh are for them.

 If vaginal prolapse is severe and women do not plan to be sexually active, another option is vaginal obliteration.
 For this procedure, most of the vagina's lining is removed, and the vagina is stitched shut.
 Because this procedure can be done quickly and causes few complications, it may be a good choice for women who have conditions that make surgery risky (such as a heart disorder).
 Also, after obliteration, prolapse is unlikely to recur.